 The parking lot for Marmolada is located on SP641 at Malga Ciapela.
 From here, you will ride a series of cable cars to Punta Rocca.
 Enjoy the views from the upper cable car station and on the journey back down the mountain, stop off at Serauta, visit the Museum of the Great War, and do the short, optional hike to the Sacred Monumental Area.

 A visit to Marmolada lasts about 2 hours.
-Learn more about things to do and how to plan your visit in our Guide to Marmolada.
+Learn more about things to do and how to plan your visit in our guide to How to Visit Marmolada.

 Scenic Drive to Passo Pordoi